m15a/fnldoc/doc/fnldoc/processor.md

 (destination-path module-info config)
 ```

-Determine path to put generated Markdown according to `module-info` and `config`.
+Determine path to put generated Markdown from `module-info` and `config`.

 ## Function: process!